'Lizard overlords': Tucker Carlson mocks Davos performance of Israeli singer Noa - I24NEWS

 The video seized upon by Carlson is from a panel at a summit held earlier this month, where musical guest Achinoam Nini—known internationally as Noa—performed to the guitar accompaniment of her longstanding collaborator Gil Dor.
 The eccentric number sees the Israeli chanteuse sing in a style inviting comparisons to both operatic roulades and bird-like vocalizations.
 It went viral on Twitter prior to Carlson's segment, attracting ridicule.

-A staunch conservative in the populist mold, Carlson is notorious for flirting with dubious conspiratorial rhetoric, including repeatedly questioning the efficacity of Covid vaccines.
+A staunch conservative in the populist mold, Carlson is notorious for flirting with dubious conspiratorial rhetoric, including repeatedly questioning the efficacy of Covid vaccines.

 As well as one of Israel's most popular artists internationally, Nini is a left-wing activist and a frequent critic of Israeli policies.